Python-Marketing/django-content-server/site_server/management/commands/README.md

     integers = string.split(" ")
     for integer in integers:
         reverse = str(int)[::-1]
-        '''Check if palindrome then return False'''
-        if integer != reverse:
+        '''Check if not palindrome then return False''' if integer != reverse:
             return False
     return True